 Host a TEDx Countdown event in your company

-Partner with us to host TEDx Countdown events for employees and stakeholders on 10.10.2020 — or the week after — to showcase your company’s climate leadership.
+Partner with us to host TEDx Countdown events for employees and stakeholders on or after 10.10.2020 — to showcase your company’s climate leadership.
 A custom Countdown event will allow you to share your company’s own story of innovation and climate action along with TED Talks and highlights from the Countdown virtual global gathering.
 We will equip your team with a how-to guide and virtual training to tell the stories that are important to your company.
 Business TEDx Countdown events are internal only.
 Learn more and apply to host an event.

 Join or support a TEDx Countdown event in your local community

-Hundreds of local Countdown events will take place around the world on 10.10.2020 and the week after.
+Hundreds of local Countdown events will take place around the world on or after 10.10.2020.
 These are incredible opportunities to support the important work happening in your community and to share your story of climate action.
 Interested to find out if an event is being planned near you?
 Sign up and you’ll be the first to know so you can get in touch with the organizers.